bywatersolutions/koha-plugin-coverflow/README.md

   LEFT JOIN biblioitems m USING (biblioitemnumber) LEFT JOIN biblio b ON (i.biblionumber=b.biblionumber) WHERE DATE_SUB(CURDATE(),INTERVAL 30 DAY) <= i.dateaccessioned AND m.isbn IS NOT NULL AND m.isbn != ''
+  GROUP BY biblionumber
   HAVING isbn != ""
-  GROUP BY biblionumber
   ORDER BY rand()
   LIMIT 30
 ```

-In the iteration of the plugin, we are using Amazon cover images, but I believe in the end I will make the cover image fetcher configurable so we can use any data source for cover image fetching. **Coce has been added as experimental cover source feel free to test using URL https://coce.bywatersolutions.com**
+In this iteration of the plugin, we are using Amazon cover images, a future development would be to make the cover image fetcher configurable so we can use any data source for cover image fetching. **Coce has been added as experimental cover source feel free to test using URL https://coce.bywatersolutions.com**

 Note: You can add an additional column 'localcover' - this should be blank if the biblio doesn't have a localcover and can contain any other data if it does.
 If this column is populated a local cover will be used.
 Example below:
 ```